Add a Maven dependency

 For more information, refer to Maven.

 Re-import your project.
-IntelliJ IDEA creates an annotation processors profile, enables the annotation processing and adds the appropriate path to the Annotation Processor settings located in .
+Aqua creates an annotation processors profile, enables the annotation processing and adds the appropriate path to the Annotation Processor settings located in .

 Centralize dependency information